-Table 5-3.
-IRQSC Register Field Descriptions register 1 1010 Descriptions
+Table 5-2.
+IRQSC Register Field Descriptions

-Field Description 6 IRQPDD Interrupt Request (IRQ) Pull Device Disable - This read/write control bit is used to disable the internal pullup device when the IRQ pin is enabled (IRQPE = 1) allowing for an external device to be used.
+Field Description 6 IRQPDD Interrupt Request (IRQ) Pull Device Disable- This read/write control bit is used to disable the internal pull-up/pull-down device when the IRQ pin is enabled (IRQPE = 1) allowing for an external device to be used.
 0 IRQ pull device enabled if IRQPE = 1.
 1 IRQ pull device disabled if IRQPE = 1.
 5 IRQEDG Interrupt Request (IRQ) Edge Select - This read/write control bit is used to select the polarity of edges or levels on the IRQ pin that cause IRQF to be set.
 The IRQMOD control bit determines whether the IRQ pin is sensitive to both edges and levels or only edges.
-When the IRQ pin is enabled as the IRQ input and is configured to detect rising edges.
-When IRQEDG = 1 and the internal pull device is enabled, the pull-up device is reconfigured as an optional pull-down device.
-0 IRQ is falling edge or falling edge/low-level sensitive.
+When the IRQ pin is enabled as the IRQ input and is configured to detect rising edges, it has a pull-down.
+When the IRQ pin is enabled as the IRQ input and is configured to detect falling edges, it has a pull-up.
+O IRQ is falling edge or falling edge/low-level sensitive.
 1 IRQ is rising edge or rising edge/high-level sensitive.
 4 IRQPE IRQ Pin Enable - This read/write control bit enables the IRQ pin function.
 When this bit is set the IRQ pin can be used as an interrupt request.
 0 IRQ pin function is disabled.
 1 IRQ pin function is enabled.
 3 IRQF IRQ Flag - This read-only status bit indicates when an interrupt request event has occurred.
 0 No IRQ request.
 1 IRQ event detected.
 2 IRQACK IRQ Acknowledge - This write-only bit is used to acknowledge interrupt request events (write 1 to clear IRQF).
 Writing 0 has no meaning or effect.
 Reads always return 0.
 If edge-and-level detection is selected (IRQMOD = 1), IRQF cannot be cleared while the IRQ pin remains at its asserted level.
 1 IRQIE IRQ Interrupt Enable - This read/write control bit determines whether IRQ events generate an interrupt request.
 0 Interrupt request when IRQF set is disabled (use polling).
 1 Interrupt requested whenever IRQF = 1.
 0 IRQMOD IRQ Detection Mode - This read/write control bit selects either edge-only detection or edge-and-level detection.
 The IRQEDG control bit determines the polarity of edges and levels that are detected as interrupt request events.
-See Section 5.5.2.2, "Edge and Level Sensitivity," for more details.
-0 IRQ event on falling edges or rising edges only.
+See Section 5.5.2.2, "Edge and Level Sensitivity" for more details.
+O IRQ event on falling edges or rising edges only.
 1 IRQ event on falling edges and low levels or on rising edges and high levels.

-5.7.2 System Reset Status Register (SRS)
+5.8.2 System Reset Status Register (SRS)